axel-arroyo/sparql-latency-prediction/README.md

-## Implementación de la arquitectura de Neo adaptada para SPARQL
+## SPARQL query execution time prediction using Deep Learning companion Git repository

 ### Usage
 Jupyter Notebook ``ModelTreeConvSparql.ipynb`` trains and evaluates the model proposed in our work using the test set data.
 This first divides training data, and cleans and prepares the data.